 - less chemical waste and waste water

 We check constantly to ensure that our partners operate by our standards and we feel responsible that the working conditions of workers within our supply chain are according to our standards.
 Since 2014 we are member of the Fair Wear Foundation (FWF).
 This is an independent, non-profit organization that works with apparel companies and factories to improve labor conditions for garment workers – in general.
 FWF is active in 11 production countries in Asia, Europe and Africa and its 85 members manage over 120 brands.
 Through our membership of FWF we have committed to the Code of Labor Practices that declares our position and contains a system to continuously assess the labor conditions of our ateliers and suppliers.
 More importantly, Fair Wear Foundation checks and verifies whether our suppliers and we, actually do what we say.
-So we can say we are as transparent as possible.
-To find more information about the Fair Wear Foundation, please visit their site:"http://www.fairwear.org" .
+Every year we prepare a Workplan in which we determine what we have done in the past year and what steps we want to take in the coming year.
+Find our 2020 Workplan here.